- Jazz Age Manners

 This isn't to say that all Jazz Age dancing was innocent and chaste.
 There was an unambiguous sexual element in some of the dancing of the time, but the people of the time were clearly attuned to nuance and context, and did not automatically see things like dancing close or same-sex dancing in a simple black-and-white way.

-I should mention that there were plenty of Lesbian and "Pansy" bars and clubs in Europe and the Americas in the Jazz Age, with varying degrees of openness or secretiveness depending on the level of tolerance in their area, and it was even a fashion for some young, adventurous and officially heterosexual people to visit them to show their wildness and flouting of convention - and in such places same-sex dancing was, of course, the norm.
+I should mention that there were plenty of Lesbian and "Pansy" bars and clubs in Europe and the Americas in the Jazz Age, with varying degrees of openness or secretiveness depending on the level of tolerance in their area, and in such places same-sex dancing was, of course, the norm.
 This post however is not about "Gay Culture" in the Jazz Age, it's about what the non-gays were up to.

 This was an era of near universal dancing.
 The percentage of the population who danced was huge as compared to today, and most men regarded dancing as an essential social skill.
 Never the less, it appears that the supply of men willing to dance was frequently not up to the demand of women wanting to dance, and the women of the time thought nothing of filling that gap by dancing with each other.